ibm-cloud-docs/power-iaas/generating-estimate.md

 | Number of pools	| (**Required**) Specify the number of pools that you need.           |
 | Machine type	    | Specify the machine type.                                     |
 | Reserved cores 	| (**Required**) Enter the number of cores that you want to reserve.  |
-{: caption="Table 3.
-UI fields in estimating a shared processor pool" caption-side="top"}
+{: caption="UI fields in estimating a shared processor pool" caption-side="top"}

 To learn more about a shared processor pool, see [Managing a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP).